qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 memory when running long characterization experiments that do require lots of pulses to be played, such as tomography experiments (usually involving state preparation, process, and readout for each couple of input state and readout observable to be sampled) or randomized benchmarking.
-Randomized benchmarking principles are reminded in another example done in QUA: https://docs.qualang.io/libs/examples/randomized-benchmark/one-qubit-rb/
+Randomized benchmarking principles are reminded in another [example done in QUA](https://docs.qualang.io/libs/examples/randomized-benchmark/one-qubit-rb/)
 Here, the idea is to show the ease with which we can integrate tools associated to waveform baking to the example realized in the existing QUA script , by taking the same elementary built-in functions to generate the entire quantum circuit necessary to run the random sequence.
 With the use of the baking, we now have one single baked waveform randomly